openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/15_semantics.rst

 #.
 Select *applicable candidates* from *potentially applicable candidates*;

 #.
-If there is more than one *applicable candidates*, then select the best
+If there is more than one *applicable candidate*, then select the best
    candidate.

 **Note**: The first step is performed in all cases, even if there is